seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 *Enter ANTONIO*

 **ANTONIO**
-Who’s there?
+Who's there?

 **GRATIANO**
 Signior Antonio!

 **ANTONIO**
 Fie, fie, Gratiano! where are all the rest?
-’Tis nine o’clock: our friends all stay for you.
+'Tis nine o'clock: our friends all stay for you.
 No masque to-night: the wind is come about;
 Bassanio presently will go aboard:
 I have sent twenty out to seek for you.

 **GRATIANO**
-I am glad on’t: I desire no more delight
+I am glad on't: I desire no more delight
 Than to be under sail and gone to-night.

 *Exeunt*

 ### SCENE VII.
 Belmont.
-A room in PORTIA’S house.
+A room in PORTIA'S house.

 *Flourish of cornets.
 Enter PORTIA, with the PRINCE OF MOROCCO, and their trains*